jluo-bgl/Self-Driving-Car-Behavioral-Cloning/README.md

 # self-driving-car-behavioral-cloning
 This is [UDacity](https://www.udacity.com/drive) Self Driving Car Behavioral Cloning Project

-This repository arms to help me pass the project and helps you find all related data / method in a single place.
+This repository arms to help me pass the project and helps you who is learning deep learning to
+1. Easy to experiment, from simply apply CNN model to very complex data augment
+2. Visualise what's going on
+3. Build more understanding about how deep learning works

 ###Before Start
 ####Existing Solutions